 For instance, say there’s a wicked-good burger joint in your town.
 You could take a picture of your meal and post it to Instagram with IYKYK.
 This is a great example because people that live in the area, or have been to that specific burger place, will know EXACTLY what you mean, while other people that haven’t will have no idea.

 You can also use IYKYK to refer to an experience or something that happened.
-For instance, if you went on a stag do and something awful/funny/weird/crazy happened, you could post a picture from said stag do and use the hashtag #IYKYK or #ifyky.
+For instance, if you went on a stag do and something awful/funny/weird/crazy happened, you could post a picture from the said stag do and use the hashtag #IYKYK or #ifyky.

 IYKYK works in this context because everyone that was on the trip will understand exactly what the post is referring to, even if most of your other friends and followers have no idea.
 Same if you went to a party and something crazy happened.
 You could tweet: “went to a party at Mike’s last night #IYKYK” – or something.